 I rationalized my hand-to-mouth Hoover-esque gobble-fest.
 I mean, peanuts are healthy!
 Ditto almonds.
 Hell, coconut’s a fruit, right?
 And Kit Kat?
 Well, those wafers aren’t really cookies at all, they’re like crispy bites of air.
 Air doesn’t have calories.
 Whaaattt???

 So with my head still buzzing from the sugar high, I figured moderation was in order.
 This time, in the form of a tasty, comforting, chicken noodle soup.
-If you have homemade chicken stock at the ready (it’s so much better), but I won’t judge if you use your favorite boxed variety.
+If you have my special chicken stock from rotisserie chicken at the ready (it’s so much better), but I won’t judge if you use your favorite boxed variety.

-- 1 4-5 pound chicken, cut into drums, wings, thighs and breasts (halved)
+- 1 4-pound chicken halved, cut into drums, wings, thighs and breasts

 - 10 peppercorns